aesthetic-suite/framework/packages/aesthetic/README.md

 and an object of configurable options as the second.
 The following options are supported.

 * `styleName` (string) - The unique style name of the component.
 This name is primarily used in logging and caching.
-Defaults to the component name.
+Defaults to the component or function name.
 * `extendable` (boolean) - Allows the component and its styles to be extended, creating a new component in the process.
 Defaults to `false`.
 * `classNamesPropName` (string) - Name of the prop in which the compiled class names